Nauman3S/SmartOEESystem/README.md

 ### MQTT Details

-From Device the data should be published to the topic `smartoee/data/#` in the format below
+From Device the data should be published to the topic `smartoee/data/#` in the format below:
+* Replace `#` with the device MAC Address.

 ```json
 {
   "macAddress": "FE064CSF",